TEJESH/cybrilla_test/README.md

 run commnads on shell:

-for server.py:  python server.py
+for server.py:

+$python server.py

+for client.py:

-for client.py: python client.py localhost 5000
+$python client.py localhost 5000

-open two clients in two terminal windows.
+open two clients in two terminal windows, and server on one.